 Authorization: Written authority for travel and related expenses issued prior to commencement of travel.

 Authorizing officer: Any officer who has been delegated the authority to approve travel.

-Baggage: Official and personal property needed by the traveler for use en route or immediately upon arrival at destination.
-(See 14 FAM 613.3-1 Unaccompanied Air Baggage.)
+Baggage: See luggage.
+Official and/or personal property needed by the traveler for use en route or immediately upon arrival at destination.
+(See 14 FAM 568.)

-Blanket travel: A travel authorization (open authorization) that allows for travel over an extended period of time and/or for multiple trips.
-(See 14 FAM 521.3.)
+Blanket travel authorization: A travel authorization (open authorization) that allows for travel over an extended period of time and/or for multiple trips.
+(See 14 FAM 521.3)

 Business class air accommodations: A premium class of accommodations offered by airlines that is higher than coach and lower than first-class, in both cost and amenities.
 This class of accommodation may be referred to as “business," "business elite," "business first," "world business," "connoisseur,” or “envoy,” depending on the airline.